sunnythaper/hassio-foscam/README.md

 # hassio-foscam

 I have a few [Foscam R2s](http://amzn.to/2rtIE4G) and needed a way for them to interface with the new [Hass.io](https://home-assistant.io/hassio) image of [Home Assistant](https://home-assistant.io/) because the shell script based [Home Assistant Foscam Example](https://home-assistant.io/cookbook/foscam_away_mode_PTZ/) no longer worked due to curl being left out of Hass.io.
-What I ended up coming up with was this Hass.io add-on that triggers specific curl commands via a MQTT trigger.
+What I ended up coming up with was this Hass.io add-on that triggers specific curl commands via a MQTT switch.

 Features: